 Measuring Success - Liquor Lic ence Application Revie w Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
 How much did we do?
 Liquor licence applications reviewed 12 12 12 2.
 How well did we do it?
-Average processing time for liquor licence applications 60 days 60 days 60 days Story behind the data Under the Provincial Liquor Control & Licensing Act certain liquor licence applications are referred to the City for public consultation and Council input.
+Average processing time for liquor licence applications 60 days 60 days 60 days Story behind the data Under the Provincial Liquor Control &amp; Licensing Act certain liquor licence applications are referred to the City for public consultation and Council input.
 The Province sets a ninety-day timeframe to complete this process.
 Since the City's review is only one part of the Provincial licensing process all efforts should be made to process these applications in a timely manner.
 3. Is anyone better off?
 Story behind the data An efficient application review process helps new food & beverage businesses get established quicker and enables existing businesses to adjust their service model to remain competitive.
 Where do we want to go?
-The objective is to consistently process a liquor licensing application in 60 days or less.
+The objective is to cons 60 days or less. istently process a liquor lic censing application in

-Measuring Success - Production Volume of Print Shop Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
+Measuring Success - Production V olume of Print Shop Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
 How much did we do?
 Pages printed (internal clients) 220,000 225,000 225,000 Outbound mail processed (pieces) 285,000 285,000 300,000 2.
 How well did we do it?
-Turnaround - outbound mail Routine mail - same day 100% 100% 100% Notices (CALUC, Public Hearings, Parking) - same day 95% 95% 100% Larger mailouts (Tax Bills, Utility Bills - 3 to 5 days 95% 100% 100% Turnaround - printing 050/ 4000/ 4000/ Routine size/low complexity - same day 95% 100% 100% Large/complex jobs - 3 to 5 days 95% 100% 100% Story behind the data The City's Print Shop provides customized printing and document production services, and processes and distributes City mail.
-The printing and document production services include colour production, and document binding in custom sizes and formats.
-Mail services include folding/inserting, postage metering and customized mail packages.
+Turnaround - outbound mail Routine mail - same day 100% 100% 100% Notices (CALUC, Public Hearings, Parking) - same day 95% 95% 100% Larger mailouts (Tax Bills, Utility Bills - 3 to 5 days 95% 100% 100% Turnaround - printing 95% 100% 100% Routine size/low complexity - same day 95% 100% 100% Large/complex jobs - 3 to 5 days 95% 100% 100% Story behind the data production services, The printing and doc production, and doc p provides customized print and processes and distrike cument production service ument binding in custom set of folding/inserting, postage skages. outes City mail. s include colour sizes and formats.
 3. Is anyone better off?
-Story behind the data The City invests in printing and mail processing equipment in an effort to minimize the production cost for these services.
-Where do we want to go?
-Make efficient use of printing and mail processing equipment to maximize the value of these equipment investments.
-Minimize the amount of turnaround time for printing and mail processing jobs.
-Monitor mail and pri nting volumes and periodion
+Story behind the data rinting and mail processing production cost for these Make efficient use of printing and mail processing equipment to maximize the value of these equipment investments.
+Minimize the amount of turnaround time for printing and mail processing jobs. nting volumes and periodinethods to perform these